-2)Is the country safe for travellers?
+2)Is the country safe for travelers?
 Generally speaking, Belgium is fairly safe and doesn’t have high levels of crime.
 That said, pickpocketing and other forms of theft are all too commonplace.
 So keep your belongings close by at all times, especially in tourist hotspots.
 During dinner one night in Brussels, I actually stopped a thief when he tried to steal my companion’s purse!
-Racism sadly exists everywhere, but if you’re a person of colour or of the Muslim faith, it’s also quite possible you’ll experience incidents of racism.
+Racism sadly exists everywhere, but if you’re a person of color or of the Muslim faith, it’s also quite possible you’ll experience incidents of racism.

 - An Extreme Staircase, The Montagne De Bueren In Liège – Montagne De Bueren is one of the world’s most “extreme” staircases.
 With a 30% incline and 374 steps, scaling this staircase is no easy feat.

 - Get Mooned By Den Deugniet In Antwerp – While visiting Antwerp, check out the comical Den Deugniet, a statue of a young boy pulling down his pants in a forever full moon pose.